Dedicated to stories of creative expression, personal development, and growth.

-Barbara is a freelance writer and health coach in Minneapolis.
+Barbara Powell, NBC-HWC is a poet, health coach, and runner in Minneapolis.
 Barbara attends the University of Minnesota, where she is a Master’s Degree candidate in Integrative Health and Well-being Coaching.
 She graduated from Bentley University in Massachusetts with a B.A. in Marketing and English Creative Writing.

-As the middle child of twelve from a small town in rural Western Massachusetts, Barbara connects with and understands the need to speak up and stand out.
-Committed to health and wellbeing, she is an avid fitness enthusiast, completing eight marathons and twice qualifying for the Boston Marathon.
+A middle child of twelve from a small town in rural Western Massachusetts, Barbara connects with the need to speak up and stand out.
+Committed to health and wellbeing, she is an avid fitness enthusiast, completing nine marathons and twice qualifying for the Boston Marathon.

 A California friend recently described her as “Non Stop.
 Eclectic.
 Adventurous.
 And Spunky.”
 Another, perhaps more truthful, friend from NYC described her as “Passionate.
 Purposeful.
 Pursuant.
 And Impulsive.
 F*ck, that’s a lot of P’s.”